hustcc/placeholder.js/README.md

 ## Feature

  - Pure javascript, do not depends on jQuery or other javascript framework.
- - Very lite, only `0.98kb`. can be smaller after gzip.
+ - Very lite, only `0.98k`. can be smaller after gzip.
+After add img options, library is up to `1.52kb`.
  - So many option config, all has default value.
  - Very easy to use.